 This exclusion helps keep your Git repository focused on source code and vital configurations, avoiding unnecessary data that could complicate project management or inadvertently expose sensitive information.

-Installing Up Bedrock in Your Brand New Local DDEV Environment
+Step 6: Installing Up Bedrock in Your Brand New Local DDEV Environment

-The following process will ensure that Bedrock is installed correctly within the Docker container provided by DDEV, leveraging the pre-configured tools and settings for a streamlined setup.
 First, you need to access the command-line interface within your DDEV container where the project’s environment is configured.
 This is where you will run the commands to install Bedrock.
 Open your terminal and navigate to your project directory, then enter:

 ddev ssh